schufeli/reddit-random-service/README.md

 If you need to know how to get a Reddit Access token please consult this [Guide](https://github.com/reddit-archive/reddit/wiki/OAuth2)

-**Important Infomration (please read)!!**
+**Important Information (please read)!!**

 Because the used Reddit API Endpoint doesn't send any Ratelimiting information back.
 There is currently no possible resource-saving way to handle the Rate limits.
 So you will need to do this on your own in your application.
 The easiest way would be to just allow a request every second or implementing some kind of delay (60 Request per minute allowed by Reddit).
-It will be added as soon as there is a solution or workaround.Because the used Reddit API Endpoint doesn't send any Ratelimiting information back.
-There is currently no possible resource-saving way to handle the Rate limits.
-So you will need to do this on your own in your application.
-The easiest way would be to just allow a request every second or implementing some kind of delay (60 Request per minute allowed by Reddit).
 It will be added as soon as there is a solution or workaround.

 ### Request a Post
 To fetch a Post from the Service you will need to send an HTTP GET Request to your hosted Reddit Random Service (I will use localhost in the following examples!).